 This way, the goals get achieved and most importantly, the harmony and collaboration among the teams stay intact.
 Soft skills allow professionals to stay not only competitive but also productive.

 These skills are required by the leaders and everyone in the group.
 Soft skills activate emotional intelligence, empathy, time management and much more.

 4. Managing Workforce and Job Delegation

 Manager’s job is majorly about planning, strategizing and execution but is not limited to that.
 A manager along with his own task must assign and manage the task of his own team members.
 Constant monitoring of the performance of one’s subordinates.

-Understanding the capabilities of each team member, resolving a dispute within the team members, delegating satisfying job roles to each team members and reviewing their performance effectively.
+Understanding the capabilities of each team member, resolving a dispute among the team members, delegating satisfying job roles to each team member and reviewing their performance effectively.

 A manager’s job is to create a constant balance between understanding the business goals and providing a healthy workspace for one’s team members.

 Effective delegation of workload is a sign of an efficient leader.
 Workload delegation must be balanced and equally divided among team members.